toastedbreadandomelette/playground/DS/Documentation/graphs_1.md

 ## Weighted Graph
 A weighted graph is defined as set of edges with a certain value assigned $E=\lbrace(u,v,w): u\in V, v\in V, w \in \mathbb{R}\rbrace$.

-Mostly we denote it as weight or cost of that edge (in Prim/Kruskal and Djikstra, we use them to minimize tree cost/distance between two vertices respectively).
+Mostly we denote it as weight or cost of that edge (in Prim/Kruskal and Dijkstra, we use them to minimize tree cost/distance between two vertices respectively).

 One famous problem: [[np-hard|Travelling Salesman Problem]] also uses weighted graph to determine smallest weight sum.

 # Searching Graphs
 ## [[searching|Depth First Search]].
-- [x] Code: Done
+- [x] Code.
-- [x] Explaination: Done
+- [x] Explanation.

 ### Combining results using DFS.
 There are a lot of instances where we want to return to a visited vertex and combine the results based on their neighboring vertices.